gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_client/README.md

 Build and flash the software to see the example in action.

+##  Quick Start with VisualGDB

+There are optional [VisualGDB](https://visualgdb.com/tutorials/esp8266/) project files in the [VisualGDB](./VisualGDB) project subdirectory, and an ESP8266 project file in the project directory, called `wolfssl_client_ESP8266.vgdbproj`.

+Open the VisualGDB Visual Studio Project file in the VisualGDB directory and click the "Start" button.
+No wolfSSL setup is needed.
+You may need to adjust your specific COM port.
+The default is `COM19`.

 ## Troubleshooting

 Weird results, odd messages, unexpected compiler errors?
 Manually delete the build directory and